Demonstrate Magnetic Fields, Electric Current, and Basic Principles of the Motor

 In 1820, Danish physicist/chemist Hans Christian Ørsted (Oersted) noticed that when current from his Voltaic pile was switched on and off, a compass needle placed near the wire deflected from true magnetic north.
 Within a few months of careful study, he deduced that a magnetic field circles a current-bearing wire.

-It was not long before scientists and inventors found practical applications of this discovery.
+It was not long before scientists and inventors found practical applications for this newly-discovered property of electricity.
 In 1821, English physicist/chemist Michael Faraday made brilliant use of two fundamental principles: 1) magnetic fields circle current-bearing wire, and 2) magnetic fields interact with other magnetic fields.
 He found that the magnetic fields around a permanent magnet and a current-bearing wire could be made to interact and cause motion.
 This was essentially the first electric motor, and modern motors still operate on this same principle of converting electricity into magnetism, then converting magnetism into mechanical energy.

 It is fairly simple to construct a working motor similar to Faraday's original motor that will amaze your students.
 Due to safety concerns, salt water is substituted for mercury.